timothymayor/MyProfile/README.md

 # MyProfile
 ## This is my personal profile on github to showcase my skills and portfolio online.

-This is an update for master branch

-This is an update for develop branch
+a) This is an update for develop branch